price of solar panel for home

 • Ask for net-metering support

-• Check warranties on panels and inverters (25 years panel, 5–10 years inverter)
+• Check warranties on panels and inverters (25 years panel, 5–10 years inverters).

 • Choose efficient panels to reduce required rooftop space